Mandy Moore: 2007–2009: Wild Hope and Amanda Leigh

 Moore's fourth studio album Wild Hope was released on June 19, 2007, and Moore collaborated with record producer John Alagía and a number of musicians on it, including Chantal Kreviazuk, Lori McKenna, Rachael Yamagata and The Weepies.
 Moore stayed alone in a house in Woodstock in Upstate New York while recording the album in late 2006.
 Moore performed the album's lead single "Extraordinary" at the Brick Awards on April 12, 2007, and launched a tour in the summer of 2007.

 The album received mixed to positive reviews from critics.
 Billboard said that "Wild Hope is the gratifying sound of a singer finally finding her comfort zone.
 Gone is the sugary pop of Moore's early career, replaced instead by thoughtful musings on love and life…an album full of subtle, but undeniable hooks."
-The album debuted on the U.S. Billboard 200 at #30, selling a mere 25,000 copies the first week of its release, according to Billboard.
-It is Moore's third-highest-debuting album, falling short of her fourth studio album Coverage (2003), which debuted at No. 14 on the Billboard 200 chart, selling 59,000 copies.
+The album debuted on the U.S. Billboard 200 at #30, selling 25,000 copies the first week of its release, according to Billboard.
 The album also reached No. 9 on The Top Internet albums.
-After five weeks, the album charted off the Billboard 200, but it returned to the chart at No. 118 after selling 5,500 copies.
 To date, the album has sold over 120,000 copies in the U.S. and more than 350,000 copies worldwide.
 On February 23, 2008, Moore released the album in Australia, and subsequently toured with musician Ben Lee and the West Australian Symphony Orchestra in Western Australia, supporting inaugural American Idol winner Kelly Clarkson on her tour.

-Moore began working on her fifth studio album in 2008 that was scheduled to be released the following year.
-In October 2008, Moore posted on her website blog live videos of three songs that she had been working on with singer-songwriter, record producer, pianist and guitarist Mike Viola.
-It was rumored to be a duo album between Moore and Viola, but then in January 2009, it was revealed it would be Moore's fifth studio album with a collaboration with Viola, that was scheduled to be released in April 2009.
-Recording sessions for the album took place around December 2008 in Boston, Massachusetts.
-The album's lead single "I Could Break Your Heart Any Day of the Week" was released on March 17, 2009, as a digital download.
-The music video premiered on April 20, 2009, on Yahoo!
-Music.
-The single, like most of Moore's previous singles, failed to have much success on any charts.
-Moore's fifth studio album, Amanda Leigh, was released on May 26, 2009.
-On the album, Moore said, "The music is all a reflection of me now, not somebody else's choices."
-Moore visited a number of talk shows including The Ellen DeGeneres Show and The Tonight Show with Jay Leno.